 Update February 2020: Since a lot of people like to use their Instant Pots for everything, I remade this soup in the Instant Pot and added the instructions to the recipe.
 Honestly, I don’t think the IP is the best way to make it; it doesn’t save any time, though it does allow you to leave the soup unattended.
 Pressure cooking leaches a lot of the flavor from the seasonings, so in my Instant Pot version, I added more at the end.

 The soup was delicious served with oil-free tortilla chips that I made in my Air Fryer.
 I simply preheated my Breville Smart Oven Air to 400 (with the air fryer basket in place).
 While it was heating, I cut corn tortillas into wedges, sprinkled them with a little lime juice, salt, and Creole seasoning (just a tiny bit.)
 When the air fryer was hot, I added them to the basket and cooked them until they were crispy and just beginning to brown, about 3-4 minutes.
 You have to watch them closely because they burn easily,

 - 1 large onion chopped

 - 4 cups vegetable broth or water plus vegetable bouillon

 - 2 cups pureed cooked pumpkin or 1 cup canned pumpkin

-- 1 tbsp. seeded diced jalapeño
+- 1 tablespoon seeded diced jalapeño

-- 1 tablespoons oregano
+- 1 tablespoons oregano (Mexican oregano, if available)